Image created using Canva

 Types of Infections and Reactions

 Tattoo infections and reactions are mostly caused by the use of unsterilized tattoo equipment, the use of contaminated water, or pre-existing skin issues.
 The use of dirty tattoo equipment can lead to serious illnesses like Hepatitis or HIV.
 It is always suggested to have tetanus and hepatitis vaccines.
-Ink is injected into your skin when you’re getting a tattoo, and your body is not used to such a substance.
-Hence, ink components, viruses, bacteria, and other pathogens increase the risk of infections and reactions.
+Ink is put into your skin when you’re getting a tattoo and your body is not used to such materials.
+Ink components, viruses and bacteria surge the risk of infections and reactions.

 Do’s and Dont’s While Going For A Tattoo

-When going for a tattoo, you should always keep yourself hydrated from the day before your appointment.
-Wear loose and light-coloured clothes, keep your mind relaxed, and never be in a hurry, as it may take longer than you had expected.
+You should always keep yourself hydrated from the day before your appointment for getting inked.
+Sport loose and light-coloured clothing, keep your mind relaxed and never be in a hurry as it may take longer than you had expected.
 Take your reference image along with you and avoid hard drinks the day before your appointment.
 And always cross-check your tattoo parlour online so that you get to know the reviews.
 If most of the reviews are positive, then go for the parlour.
 I know it seems like extra effort, but all the minute things can save you from tattoo infections and reactions.

 A reputed and experienced tattoo artist is equally important for a good tattoo.
-They’ll always keep their equipment clean and sterilized and will follow proper guidelines before starting the procedure.
-The most important thing before starting the procedure is to clean the part of the body that is going to get inked.
-You need to always remember that the most common period to get an infection is during the healing time, and take the most care of your new ink during that period.
+They’ll always keep their tools tidy and sterilized and will go with proper guidelines before starting the process.
+The most important thing before starting the procedure is to clean the body part that is going to get inked.
+You need to always remember that the most common period to get an infection is during the healing time.
+A new tattoo needs to be taken care of.

 How to treat the infection?